greglook/cljstyle/README.md

 ### Format Rules

-`cljfmt` has many formatting rules, and these can be selectively enabled or
+`cljstyle` has many formatting rules, and these can be selectively enabled or
 disabled:

 * `:indentation?`

-  True if cljfmt should correct the indentation of your code.
+  Whether cljstyle should correct the indentation of your code.

 * `:line-break-functions?`

-  True if cljfmt should enforce line breaks in function definitions.
+  Whether cljstyle should enforce line breaks in function definitions.

 * `:remove-surrounding-whitespace?`

-  True if cljfmt should remove whitespace surrounding inner forms.
+  Whether cljstyle should remove whitespace surrounding inner forms.
 This will convert `(  foo  )` to `(foo)`.

 * `:remove-trailing-whitespace?`

-  True if cljfmt should remove trailing whitespace in lines.
+  Whether cljstyle should remove trailing whitespace in lines.
 This will convert `(foo)   \n` to `(foo)\n`.

 * `:insert-missing-whitespace?`

-  True if cljfmt should insert whitespace missing from between elements.
+  Whether cljstyle should insert whitespace missing from between elements.
 This will convert `(foo(bar))` to `(foo (bar))`.

 * `:remove-consecutive-blank-lines?`

-  True if cljfmt should collapse consecutive blank lines.
+  Whether cljstyle should collapse consecutive blank lines.
 Any runs of empty lines longer than `:max-consecutive-blank-lines` will be truncated to the configured limit.
 The default limit is 2.
 This will convert `(foo)\n\n\n\n(bar)` to `(foo)\n\n\n(bar)`.

 * `:insert-padding-lines?`

-  Whether cljfmt should insert blank lines between certain top-level forms.
+  Whether cljstyle should insert blank lines between certain top-level forms.
 Any multi-line form will be padded with at least `:padding-lines` empty lines between it and other non-comment forms.
 The defaults is 2 lines.

 * `:rewrite-namespaces?`

-  Whether cljfmt should rewrite namespace forms to standardize their layout.
+  Whether cljstyle should rewrite namespace forms to standardize their layout.

 * `:single-import-break-width`